opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/microsoft/active-directory-as-identity-provider-iam.md

    * **Outgoing claim value**: *ECS-Admins*

 :::important
-This blueprint assumes you've already deployed and configured your AD FS farm on Open Telekom Cloud ECS in accordance with the [Deploy Active Directory Federation Service on ECS](deploy-adfs-on-ecs) guide.
-If your AD FS topology or certificate infrastructure differs, adjust the settings in steps 3 & 4—and throughout the rest of this document—to align with your organization's landscape and security requirements.
+This blueprint assumes you have the following groups in Active Directory : `Tenant-Admins` and `ECS-Admins`.
+Adjust the settings in steps 3 & 4 according to your AD users and groups.
 :::

-5. **Rule 05**: Click on *Add Rule*:
+1. **Rule 05**: Click on *Add Rule*:
    * **Claim rule template**: "*Send LDAP Attributes as Claims*"
    * **Claim rule name**: *ldap_attributes_rule*
    * **Attribute store**: "*Active Directory*"